History of natural language processing: Neural period

 Neural language models were developed in 1990s.
 In 1990, the Elman network, using a recurrent neural network, encoded each word in a training set as a vector, called a word embedding, and the whole vocabulary as a vector database, allowing it to perform such tasks as sequence-predictions that are beyond the power of a simple multilayer perceptron.
 A shortcoming of the static embeddings was that they didn't differentiate between multiple meanings of homonyms.

-Yoshua Bengio developed the first neural probabilistic language model in 2000.
-Novel algorithms, availability of larger datasets and higher processing power made possible training of larger and larger language models.
+In 2000, Yoshua Bengio and co-authors introduced a neural probabilistic language model that learned distributed word representations jointly with a probability model for word sequences.
+In 2010, Tomáš Mikolov and colleagues applied recurrent neural networks to language modeling, improving on contemporary statistical language models.
+In 2013, a Google research team led by Mikolov introduced word2vec, a set of architectures for learning vector representations of words from large text corpora.

 Attention mechanism was introduced by Bahdanau et al. in 2014.
-This work laid the foundations for the famous "Attention is All You Need" paper that introduced the Transformer architecture in 2017.
+This work laid the foundations for the famous "Attention Is All You Need" paper that introduced the Transformer architecture in 2017.
 The concept of large language model (LLM) emerged in late 2010s.
 LLM is a language model trained with self-supervised learning on vast amount of text.
 Earliest public LLMs had hundreds of millions of parameters, but this number quickly rose to billion and even trillions.

-In recent years, advancements in deep learning and large language models have significantly enhanced the capabilities of natural language processing, leading to widespread applications in areas such as healthcare, customer service, and content generation.
+In recent years (around 2022), advancements in deep learning and large language models have significantly enhanced the capabilities of natural language processing, leading to widespread applications in areas such as healthcare, customer service, and content generation.